 Untitled, 2026

-Legion Stonehenge paper (90 lb.), Tracing paper, cotton rag paper, recycled encyclopedia pages, copy paper, magnetic paper, acrylic, PVA adhesive
+Legion Stonehenge paper (90 lb.), tracing paper, cotton rag paper, recycled encyclopedia pages, copy paper, magnetic paper, acrylic, PVA adhesive

 In 2025, I began experimenting with hectographic prints with bookmaker Eriko Takahashi and illustrators Mônica Carnesi and Adrienne Wright.
 Hectographs are monoprints, meaning only one true image is created.
 Secondary prints, or ghosts, may also be pulled, but these are fainter than the monoprint and fine details are often lost.
 Layering monoprints and ghosts creates unexpected textures and patterns that are influenced by both ink and paper.
 I used a meandering lotus design for the book’s structure, allowing the prints to move and interact as the book is manipulated—a nod to the layered history of Rittenhouse Town and its paper production.
 Hidden under two panels, magnetic paper allows pages in the book to join, forming a circle or Möbius strip, echoing the cyclic nature of making and recycling paper.